-Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by the group.
+Leases are recognised as a right-of-use asset and a corresponding liability at the date at which the leased asset is available for use by Lloyds Banking Group.
 Assets and liabilities arising from a lease are initially measured on a present value basis.
-The lease payments are discounted using the interest rate implicit in the lease, if that rate can be determined, or the Group's incremental borrowing rate.
+The lease payments are discounted using the interest rate implicit in the lease, if that rate can be determined, or the incremental borrowing rate.